Skip to Main Content

 For many legal issues, there may be federal and state constitutional provisions, statutes, or regulations on point.
 While federal law generally trumps state law, this is not always the case.
 It is possible that both laws may apply or even that only the state law will apply.

 The U.S. Constitution provides a floor of protections, not a ceiling.
-That is, state constitutions may provide additional protections.
-Where such a conflict exists, the state constitution will govern in that state's courts.
+State constitutions may provide additional protections not specifically addressed in the U.S. Constitution.
+If a conflict arises between federal and state constitutions, the state constitution will govern in that state's courts.

 Case Law

 Opinions (or cases as they are often called) also face a state vs. federal dilemma.
-There are two distinct court systems (you guessed it, state and federal), and depending on which court your case is in will determine which courts have authority over your issue.
+There are two distinct court systems (you guessed it, state and federal).
+The specific court that your case is in will determine which court system has authority over your issue.

 Higher courts bind lower courts within their particular state or circuit.